-In the period of 2008-2012, there has been one case where the AMC prohibited the concentration submitted for its review, which represents approximately 0.02 per cent of all notifications submitted within that period (4,017).
+In the past five years there have been seven cases when the AMC prohibited the concentration submitted for its review, which represents approximately 0.18 per cent of all notifications submitted within that period (3,859).

-In 2009, there was a case concerning a proposed establishment of 'Ukrvetsanzavod' consisting of 23 veterinary-sanitary enterprises, which, according to the AMC, would result in the monopolisation of regional markets for recycling of animal waste.
+One transaction was prohibited in 2009 concerning a proposed establishment of 'Ukrvetsanzavod' consisting of 23 veterinary-sanitary enterprises which, according to the AMC, would result in monopolisation of regional markets for recycling of animal waste.

 46. Over the past five years, in what percentage of cases have binding commitments been required in order to obtain clearance for a transaction?

-Over the period of 2008-2012, the AMC cleared transactions subject to binding commitments in approximately 0.9 per cent of cases.
+Over the past five years the AMC cleared transactions subject to binding commitments in approximately 0.9 per cent of cases.

 47. How frequently has the authority imposed fines in the past five years?